Nirmal2310/NANOTAXI/README.md

 To run the app locally, please install R version >= 4.4.2 and RStudio.
 Also, please ensure that the MinKNOW app version >= 24.06.10.

-You can install R and all the required packages using a single command.
+You can install R and all the required R packages using a single command.
 If not present, this command will install the conda and create a new environment named nanotaxi-env.

 ```bash
 if which conda >/dev/null; then